 - 1. All credit transfer requests must be processed by May 15 of the end of the student's first year.
 No credit transfer requests will be accepted after this date. - 2.
-Please refer to the Course Substitution Policy regarding credit transfers to be used for course substitutions, whether proposed for core, methodology or elective courses. - 3.
-Students requesting credit transfers to meet credit requirements without specific course substitutions must obtain the Graduate School Credit Transfer Form from the Graduate Programs Office.
+Please refer to the Course Substitution Policy regarding credit transfers to be used for course substitutions, whether proposed for methodology or elective courses. - Students requesting credit transfers to meet credit requirements without specific course substitutions must obtain the Graduate School Credit Transfer Form from the Graduate Programs Office.
 The student must fill out this form, obtain the student's advisor's signature and return it to the Graduate Programs Office.
 The Graduate Programs Office will submit the form to the Graduate School.

-Please note that this policy works in conjunction with the IST Course Substitution Policy.
-Consequently, a student can only substitute a maximum of six credits for the core requirements and six credits for the methodology requirements utilizing the credits allowed under both policies.
+\Please note that this policy works in conjunction with the IST Course Substitution Policy.
+Consequently, a student can only substitute a maximum of six credits for the methodology requirements utilizing the credits allowed under both policies.